 Snoring by itself isn’t necessarily a major medical condition, but it can be a sign of obstructive sleep apnea (OSA), a potentially dangerous sleep breathing disorder.
 About half of loud snorers have a form of sleep apnea.
 Although, most cases of sleep apnea go undiagnosed!
 That’s why it is important to know the common signs and symptoms.
 You may notice some or all of these symptoms if you have sleep apnea:

 - Loud snoring

 - Choking or gasping for air while sleeping

-Many people who suffer from sleep apnea are unaware that they stop breathing while they sleep, though their sleep partner may notice a gasping, choking or snorting sound.
+Many people who suffer from sleep apnea are unaware that they stop breathing while they sleep.
+Their sleep partner may notice a gasping, choking, or snorting sound.

-Sleep apnea can only be diagnosed by a medical professional.
-Dr. Eskow can perform a sleep apnea pre-screening and refer you to a local sleep specialist for a sleep study and full diagnosis.
+Sleep apnea can only be diagnosed by a physician.
+Our dentists can perform a sleep apnea pre-screening and refer you to a local sleep specialist for a sleep study and full diagnosis.
 Once your condition has been diagnosed, we can create a treatment plan to treat your sleep apnea symptoms.

 Traditional treatment for obstructive sleep apnea includes the use of a CPAP machine.
 This device is worn at night while you sleep.
 It acts as an assisted breathing apparatus that keeps your airway open with steady air pressure.
 However, many prefer alternatives to the CPAP machine because of a couple of factors.
 First and foremost is the issue of comfort.